pawiromitchel/puppeteer-screenshot-and-gifmaker/README.md

 # automated-screenshotter
 Make screenshots automatically with Puppeteer

 This project is build to take screenshots of this repo https://github.com/pawiromitchel/JS-Line-art-particle-physics.
-Use `node app.js` to run the script
+Use `node app.js` to run the script, the screenshots will be saved in the `./screenshots` folder